Skip to main content

 Creating hex file out/klipper.bin

-• With the AirClick powered off, press and hold the STM32's BOOT pin and connect the STM32's programming port to the host computer via Type-C
+• With the AirClick powered off, press and hold the STM32 BOOT button and connect the STM32 flashing port to the host computer via Type-C

-• Please ensure that the host machine can connect to the internet normally.
+• Make sure the host computer can connect to the internet normally

-• Please ensure that the data cable connecting the lower-level machine to the host machine has data transfer functionality.
+• Make sure the data cable connecting the lower machine to the host computer has data transmission function

-• After SSH connecting to the host machine, input lsusb and press enter.
-The following three scenarios may occur:
+• After SSH connects to the host computer, enter lsusb and press Enter.
+The following three situations may appear

-• It will prompt that there is no ls command; you can execute this command to install it:
+• Prompts that there is no ls command, you can execute this command to install

 sudo apt-get install usbutils

-• There is no error message, but also no other information (a system issue requires replacing the system).
+• No error message, no other information (system issue requires changing the system)

-• If there is no reaction after entering lsusb, this is a system issue, and we are unable to help; you need to replace with a confirmed normal system.
+• After entering lsusb, there is no response.
+This is a system issue, and we cannot do anything about it.
+You need to replace it with a confirmed normal system

-• If the information circled in the following image appears, you can proceed to the next step.
+• If the information circled in the picture below appears, you can proceed to the next step

-• If not, please check whether the data cable is properly connected or if the motherboard has entered DFU mode.
+• If not, please check by yourself whether the data cable is connected properly or whether the motherboard has entered DFU

 1. Install the burning tool